Winter is one of the five amazing seasons you can experience in Virginia's Blue Ridge.

 In need of a vacation to recharge and get you to those spring and summer months?
 Here are the top five reasons to consider a winter visit to Virginia's Blue Ridge!

-1. Spectacular Winter Hikes
+1. Spectacular Winter Hiking & Biking

 In its list of 15 Favorite Winter Hikes, Virginia is for Lovers features multiple trails in Virginia's Blue Ridge.
 Sharp Top Mountain at the Peaks of Otter is a 3.5 mile hike that leads to an incredible summit that offers a 360-degree view of the surrounding mountains.

 You can also experience the beauty of waterfall hikes and streams during the winter along the trails for Apple Orchard Falls, Roaring Run, and Bottom Creek Gorge.
 During the coldest periods of winter, the frozen falls are stunning to see in person.
+For additional beautiful views of the water, head to Smith Mountain Lake Community Park & Smith Mountain Lake State Park and experience scenery of winter at Smith Mountain Lake or make the climb up Hay Rock for a gorgeous view of Carvins Cove (pictured above).

 2. Museums Full of Family Fun

 There are lots of great activities for your amusement in Virginia's Blue Ridge, including some exciting museums in Downtown Roanoke.
-All four are within close proximity to each other, making them easy to enjoy during your Blue Ridge Day!
+All are within close proximity to each other, making them easy to enjoy during your Blue Ridge Day!

 3. Warm Up with Local Craft Beer